Overview – 2020 Pilot Cat Control Project

 The majority of the coastal zone is managed by the Council on behalf of Crown Land Services and is therefore prohibited to cats under the Tasmanian Cat Management Act 2009.

 The coastal zone is an important area for protected shorebirds, little penguin rookeries and other wildlife that are especially vulnerable to predation by cats.
-To protect this sensitive coastal community the Council will be conducting a cat trapping program over winter 2020.
-A pilot program will focus on the beach and vegetation areas from the water to the railway line – from Preservation Bay to Howth.
-This program has been funded through the Federal Government’s Community Environment Program.
+To protect this sensitive coastal community the Council will be conducting a Pilot Cat Control Project over winter 2020.
+The first stage of the Pilot focused on the beach and vegetation areas from the water to the railway line, from Preservation Bay to Howth.
+The Pilot Cat Control Project has been funded through the Federal Government’s Community Environment Program.

-The Central Coast Council is working co-operatively with the RSPCA and Coastcare to ensure that this cat management program is conducted humanely.
+The Central Coast Council is working co-operatively with the RSPCA and Coastcare to ensure that the Pilot Cat Control Project is conducted humanely.
 We recognise what wonderful companions cats make to so many people in our community and encourage responsible pet ownership.
 The Tassie Cats Website has extensive information about keeping your pets safe at home and advice regarding the microchipping and desexing of cats.

-Semi-wild and domestic cats trapped during the program will be taken to the RSPCA facility in Spreyton and kept safely until reclaimed; a fee will apply.
+Semi-wild and domestic cats trapped during the Pilot Cat Control Project will be taken to the RSPCA facility in Spreyton and kept safely until reclaimed; a fee will apply.
 Unchipped cats will be de-sexed, chipped and rehomed if left unclaimed.
 If your unchipped cat is taken to the RSPCA you can reclaim it but you will be required to pay for the microchipping and de-sexing.
-The Council acknowledge the good work being done by the RSPCA and will donate a surrender fee to cover the cost of the humane care of all the cats caught under this program.
+The Council acknowledge the good work being done by the RSPCA and will donate a surrender fee to cover the cost of the humane care of all the cats caught under the Pilot Project.
 The RSPCA is located on 108 Tarleton Road in Spreyton and can be contacted on 6427 2566.

 Cats make wonderful pets and bring pleasure, health benefits and company to many people.
 It is estimated that 24 per cent of households have cats, with the vast majority owning one or two cats.
 Unfortunately, cats are also very effective hunters and they represent a significant threat to many Australian native animals.
 Even well-fed domestic cats kill wildlife because of their hunting instinct.